ehotaling/Disease_Prediction/Readme.md

 - **Early stopping based on validation accuracy** is implemented for the PyTorch MLP to mitigate overfitting during its training.
 - Evaluation on the final test set provides an estimate of generalization, but further analysis (like k-fold cross-validation - Task #6) could provide more robust estimates.
 Current test performance (accuracies ~84-86%, Macro F1 ~78-84%) doesn't show signs of *severe* overfitting.

-### C. Future Work
+### C. Ideas for Future Work
 - **Test on Real-World Data:** Evaluate the pipeline using real clinical datasets (if available) to assess true performance.
 - **Address Class Imbalance:** Implement techniques specifically designed for imbalanced datasets (e.g., resampling methods like SMOTE, class-weighted loss functions).
 - **Improve Model Training (Task #6):** Apply k-fold cross-validation for more robust evaluation.
 Tune hyperparameters for each model using techniques like grid search or randomized search.
 Explore more complex model architectures.
-- **Enhance Evaluation (Task #7):** Generate confusion matrices, ROC curves (potentially using one-vs-rest), and calculate top-k accuracy.
+- **Enhance Evaluation (Task #7):** Generate confusion matrices, and calculate top-k accuracy.
 Conduct detailed per-class analysis to understand performance on specific diseases, especially rare ones.
 - **Expand Feature Selection (Task #5):** Implement and compare additional feature selection methods (Mutual Information, RFE) and analyze their impact on performance and training time.
 - **Probabilistic Outputs:** Modify models/output to provide prediction probabilities or confidence scores.
 - **Multi-Label Classification:** Extend the system to handle cases where a patient might present with symptoms indicative of multiple simultaneous conditions.